OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-11.md

 and drew water from the well of Bethlehem which was by the gate,
 and took it and brought it to David;

-> nevertheless, David would not drink it, but poured it out to the Lord;
+> yet, David would not drink it, but poured it out to the Lord;

 ---